Tabetha's Table

 Ice Cream Novelties

-Think popsicles, ice cream sandwiches, and mochi ice cream.
-These pre-packaged, handheld treats are perfect for when you’re on the go or looking for a dose of nostalgia.
-Ice cream novelties often appear in the frozen foods section of the grocery store or from the neighborhood ice cream truck.
+Think popsicles, ice cream sandwiches, drumsticks, and mochi ice cream.
+These pre-packaged, handheld treats are built for eating on the go - or for a hit of pure nostalgia.
+You'll find them in the grocery store freezer aisle or chasing down the neighborhood ice cream truck on a hot afternoon.

 Why Are There So Many Types?

-So next time you’re at the grocery store or your favorite ice cream shop, why not try something new?
-Whether it’s a bold kulfi, a zesty sorbet, or creamy vanilla ice cream, there’s a world of ice cream flavors waiting to be explored.
-After all, life’s too short for just one scoop!
+So next time you're at the grocery store or your favorite scoop shop, try something outside your usual.
+A dense kulfi, a bright sorbet, a proper Italian gelato.
+Life's too short for just one scoop.

 Tools to Make Your Own Ice Cream

-Feeling inspired to create your own ice cream at home?
-Check out our easy KitchenAid ice cream recipe, or grab one of these top-rated ice cream makers to churn up a delicious frozen dessert:
+Feeling inspired to make your own?
+Start with our easy KitchenAid ice cream recipe - it's the one Noah learned on - or grab one of these top-rated ice cream makers to churn up a batch:

 • Cuisinart Ice Cream Maker - A fantastic choice for beginners looking to make homemade ice cream with ease.